touchlab/KaMPKit/README.md

 ### Goal

 The goal of KaMP Kit is to facilitate your evaluation of Kotlin Multiplatform (aka KMP).
 It is a collection of code and tools designed to get you started quickly.
+It's also a showcase of Touchlab's typical choices for architecture, libraries, and other best practices.

 The KMP ecosystem has generated a lot of excitement, and has evolved very rapidly.
-As a result, there's a lot of old or conflicting documentation, blog posts, tutorials, etc. We, Touchlab, have worked with several teams looking at KMM (Kotlin Multiplatform Mobile) and KMP, and have found that the **primary** stumbling block is simply getting started.
+As a result, there's a lot of old or conflicting documentation, blog posts, tutorials, etc. We, Touchlab, have worked with several teams looking at KMM ( Kotlin Multiplatform Mobile) and KMP, and have found that the **primary** stumbling block is simply getting started.

 KaMP Kit is designed to get you past that primary stumbling block.
 You should be able to set up your development environment, clone the repo, and have a running sample app very quickly.
 From there, you can focus on what you want to build.